The Resurrection of Jesus Christ:

 Verse 30-31: "Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name"

-Only a fraction of Jesus' signs (miracles) were reported in John's Gospel as are reported in the synoptic's, but his Gospel provides material found nowhere else in scripture.
+Only a fraction of Jesus' miracles, are in John's Gospel, as are in the other Gospels; but the Gospel of John provides material found nowhere else in scripture.

 John was an eye witness to the events, death, and resurrection of Jesus Christ.
-His purpose was to present proof that Jesus as God had come in human form.
+His purpose was to present proof that Jesus, God the Son, had come in human form.

-We have one more chapter left in our study of the Gospel of John, that is Chapter 21 and it begins with:
+We have one more chapter left in our study of the Gospel of John: Chapter 21.

 Thank you for your explanation of the resurrection of Jesus Christ.
 It was easy to follow and understand.